mantidproject/mantid/docs/source/interfaces/Indirect Analysis.rst

   If enabled, it will plot the selected workspace indices in the selected output workspace.

 Plot Tiled
-  It will plot a tiled plot containing the selected workspace indices.
-It accessed via the down arrow on the **Plot Spectra** button.
+  Generates a tiled plot containing the selected workspace indices.
+This option is accessed via the down arrow on the **Plot Spectra** button.

 Save Result